-The Company holds less than 1% of the issued and outstanding shares of CannCure as at September 30, 2019, which were acquired at an aggregate price of \$392,820.
-The Company's investment in CannCure is non-material and represents 1.47% of the Company's total investment portfolio as at September 30, 2019.
+The Company holds less than 1% of the issued and outstanding shares of CannCure as at December 31, 2019, which were acquired at an aggregate price of \$392,820.
+The Company's investment in CannCure is non-material and represents 2.10% of the Company's total investment portfolio as at December 31, 2019.
 It is believed that CannCure indirectly owns 100% of 3 Boys Farms, a Florida-based limited liability company with a Florida state license to cultivate, process and dispense medical marijuana.
-It is also believed that SOL Global holds 97.9% of the shares of CannCure.
+It is also believed that SOL Global holds 97.9% of the shares of CannCure, and that CannCure has entered into a business combination agreement with Bluma Wellness Inc. (formerly Goldstream Minerals Inc.) ("Bluma"), pursuant to which the shareholders of CannCure will be issued common shares of Bluma and CannCure will become a wholly-owned subsidiary of Bluma.

-The net changes in unrealized loss on the Company's investment in CannCure for the nine months ended September 30, 2019 was \$8,962.
+The net changes in unrealized loss on the Company's investment in CannCure for the year ended December 31, 2019 was \$170,311.